-Don’t under estimate your breast milk amounts especially at the early days.
-Bear in mind that your baby stomach is still small and any amount would be more than enough for him.
+Don’t under-estimate your breast milk amounts particularly in the early days.
+Bear in mind that your baby stomach is still small and the least amount would be more than enough for him.

 Mild pain is due to the mild engorgement which is normal.

 It is because of the sudden increase of milk.

 And If you noticed in the earlier answer that the amount of breast milk you produce is more than doubled within the first month (from 5 ml to 50 to 100 ml)

 Hence, the breasts became congested and filled with milk.